 It is helpful to work with a good onsite coordinator who has dealt with many events at that venue.
 The benefit, though, of working with a professional wedding planner is that he or she will be with you throughout the entire planning process and will make sure that you have more than a few choices for vendors.

 Professional planners also offer budget projections, budget management, design guidance, creation of detailed wedding day schedules, constant communication with the vendor team, and he or she will also attend many vendor consultations with their clients.
 Most venue coordinators will provide only vendor recommendations and a general outline of the wedding day timing.
 Professional planners love working with great onsite coordinators but their job and our job is very different.
+Read more about the differences between a professional wedding planner and a venue coordinator.

 This is a guest post from Christine Bochniak.
 Christine resides in Galena, IL where she works as an Author Account Manager for Kendall Hunt Publishing.
 She also works as a wedding coordinator part-time for her own business Rise Events Planning.